davidmoten/timesheet/README.md

 * Enter your daily work periods using the numeric keypad as fast as you can type!
 * Asynchronous non-blocking ui

-Try timesheet on Google AppEngine
+Try it on Google AppEngine
 ----------------------------------
 Go to http://its-showtime.appspot.com